mahfuzhasanreza/oop-in-cpp/README.md

 **Constructor Overloading:**
 Constructor overloading is a concept where we can use multiple constructor in a class.
 The name of all constructor can be same but their type must diffrent from each other.

+**Copy Constructor:**
+Copy Constructor (default) used to copy properties of one object into another.